 There is rare chance to get a hot shower and only squat toilets are available.
 There is low chance to have a heater in a room.
 So, the warm sleeping bags are highly recommended.

 On the trail, you’ll find the small shops.
-But be aware that how high you reach the price of goods get more expensive.
 Thus, along the trail, you’ll get a plenty of places to stop and eat or have some tea for refreshment.
+But be aware that the higher you reach, the price of goods gets more expensive.